WHITE-HAT999/testtttt/README.md

 	-- Update Executor
 	homeContainer.Interactions.Client.Title.Text = identifyexecutor()
-	if not table.find(siriusValues.executors, string.lower(identifyexecutor())) then
+	if not table.find(controValues.executors, string.lower(identifyexecutor())) then
-		homeContainer.Interactions.Client.Subtitle.Text = "This executor is not verified, 	you will probably got hacked lol " end
+		homeContainer.Interactions.Client.Subtitle.Text = "This executor is not verified as supported - but may still work just fine." end

 	-- Update Friends Statuses